 - Authorization immutable (0x4): Prevents the issuer from setting either of the above flags or deleting the issuing account.

-Each account has a balance for each token the account holds, including XLM.
+Each account has a balance for each token or pool share the account holds, including XLM.

 Each account also tracks its liabilities.
 Buying liabilities equal the total amount of an asset offered to buy aggregated over all offers owned by this account, and selling liabilities equal the total amount of an asset offered to sell aggregated over all offers owned by this account.